chales/git-deploy/README.txt

 Basics
 The main objective was to use a Git service hook to trigger a deployment (update) whenever a commit is made against the branch your target site is using. i.e. if your staging site is running the develop branch then commits made to develop trigger an update.

 I wanted to keep things fairly agnostic and keep it in simple procedural PHP so anyone with Drupal familiarity could easily read and follow along with the code.
-I’ve set things up with just a few options and sane defaults but have done a major rewrite on what started as a single file for it to be more flexible.
+I've set things up with just a few options and sane defaults but have done a major rewrite on what started as a single file for it to be more flexible.

 For Drupal it could be more integrated with Drush and have a module component to integrate the logging and status details into watchdog and the status page.